CoopHive/Apiary/design.md

 #### both

  * `listResourceOffers() returns []ID`
-   * returns an array of resourceOfferID's that have been broadcasted
+   * returns an array of resourceOfferID's that the msg._sender can see
+   * this means resource offers that have been broadcast to everyone AND ones that have been sent to the msg._sender directly

+ * `listJobOffers() returns []ID`
+   * returns an array of jobOfferID's that the msg._sender can see
+   * this means job offers that have been broadcast to everyone AND ones that have been sent to the msg._sender directly

 ### resource provider